godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

  1. The following code is a compute shader.
 This is a Godot-specific hint that is needed for the editor to properly import the shader file.
  2. The code is using GLSL version 450.

-For your custom compute shaders, you should never have to change these two lines.
+You should never have to change these two lines for your custom compute shaders.

 .. code-block:: glsl